 Connect rather than impress.
 The shortest distance between two persons is authentic communication.

 Everyone will smell you.
 The wiser ones will tolerate you to a certain extent.
-Others will drive you or run away from you.
+Others will drive you away or run away from you.

-His name is Virgil.
 I noticed that he is obsessed to get everyone’s attention.
 During meetings, he speaks in English, though everyone including his boss speaks in Filipino.
 He uses words and phrases which are not normally used by Filipinos in conversations.

 His co-workers privately joke about their need to bring a thesaurus.
 He never made an effort to connect to them.